Loading...

 Are you ready?
 Perspective, adjective, emotion, first person.

-Thank you so much for joining in with me there.
+Fantastic, thank you so much for joining in with me there.

 Let's move on to the first part of our lesson, expressing emotions.

-First, we need to really make sure that we know the story really well because rereading a story really helps us to remember the plot, as well as notice details in the text and the illustrations.
+First, we need to really make sure that we know the story really well because rereading a story really helps us to remember the plot as well as notice details in the text and the illustrations.

 So can you get your copy of the story ready for me and you can read or listen to somebody read it to you, the whole story without stopping.

-I really hope you enjoy.
+I really hope you enjoy, pause the video now.

-I really hope you enjoyed listening to the story.
+Fantastic, I really hope you enjoyed listening to the story.

 They are definitely feeling happy.